-6.66.7 LEGAL UNFORMED ROAD
+6.7 LEGAL UNFORMED ROAD

 There is an undeveloped road along the western boundary of South New Brighton Park and part of Bridge Reserve, some of which is on land and some of which is in the water.
 As legal road there are certain public use rights and restrictions on actions that may impede public access.
 The most complete way of satisfying these concerns is to stop the unformed legal road and add the land on the landward side of mean high water springs to the adjoining reserve.
-The road is identified-zoned in the City District Plan to be stoppedas

-Open Space Natural and Open Space Coastal.
+The road is zoned in the District Plan as Open Space Natural and Open Space Coastal.
 Those parts of the legal road that are on the seaward side of mean high water springs vest in the Crown and are deemed to be stopped under the Foreshore and Seabed Act 2004.